Incremental and Modular Context-sensitive Analysis: Experiments

-As before, the benchmarks are sorted by number of clauses.
-Because of this, it can be observed that the incremental analysis tends to be more useful as program size grows.
-Overall, the incremental settings (\texttt{mon\_inc}, \texttt{mod\_inc}) are always faster than the corresponding non-incremental settings (\texttt{mon}, \texttt{mod}).
+As before, the benchmarks are sorted by number of LOC.
+Because of this, it can be observed that the incremental analysis does tend to be more useful as program size grows.
+Overall, the incremental settings (\texttt{mon-inc}, \texttt{mod-inc}) are always faster than the corresponding non-incremental settings (\texttt{mon}, \texttt{mod}).
 Furthermore, while the traditional modular analysis is sometimes slower than the monolithic one (for the small benchmarks: {\tt hanoi} and {\tt qsort}), our modular incremental algorithm always outperforms both, obtaining $10\times$ overall speedup over monolithic in the best cases (\texttt{boyer} analyzed with \texttt{def} or {\tt peephole} analyzed with \texttt{shfr}).
 Furthermore, in the larger benchmarks modular incremental outperforms even the monolithic incremental approach.

-\iflongaccfigs Figs.~\ref{fig:del-acc-1} and~\ref{fig:del-acc-2} show \else Fig.~\ref{fig:del-acc} shows \fi the results of the deletion experiment.
+Fig.~\ref{fig:del-acc} shows the results of the deletion experiment.
 The analysis performance of the incremental approaches is in general better than the non-incremental approaches, except some cases for small programs.
 Again, our proposed algorithm shows very good performance, in the best case $10\times$ speedup (\texttt{read} analyzed with \texttt{shfr}), and overall $5\times$ speedup ({\tt ann}, {\tt peephole}, and \texttt{witt}), competing with monolithic incremental {\tt scc} and outperforming in general monolithic incremental {\tt td}.
 The SCC-guided deletion strategy seems to be more efficient than the top-down deletion strategy.
-This confirms that the top-down deletion strategy tends to be quite pessimistic when deleting information, and modular partitions limit the scope of deletion. \secbeg
+This confirms that the top-down deletion strategy tends to be quite pessimistic when deleting information, and modular partitions limit the scope of deletion.
+For the accumulated analysis time of the remaining domains, please see Figs.~\ref{fig:app-add-acc} and~\ref{fig:app-del-acc}.